Sally Cloke Counselling

 Individual counselling fees £60 one hour or £50 per 50-minute session.

-Payment is kindly requested at the end of each session either by cash, personal cheque or by BACS prior to the appointment.
-On the first paying session I do require one additional payment.
-This will help with any missed appointments, unless adequate notice is given or may cover the fee of our last counselling session.
+Payment is kindly requested at the end of each session either by cash, personal cheque or by bank transfer prior to the appointment.

 Sally Cloke: Sort code 111491 Account number 10010863

 From time to time I may increase the fee.
 I will give you at least 4 weeks’ notice before-hand.